 Healthy habits to fight hearing loss

 It's a new year, and a new you.
-No matter your hearing status - whether you currently use hearing aids, suspect you may have hearing loss or have perfectly healthy ears - you can start your new year off by vowing to fight hearing loss and improve and protect your hearing.
-Here's what you need to know:
+No matter your hearing status - whether you currently use hearing aids, suspect you may have hearing loss or have perfectly healthy ears - you can start your new year right by vowing to fight hearing loss and protect your hearing.

 Though age is a factor, noise-induced hearing loss among people of all ages has become a concerning issue.
 More than five million children in the U.S. between the ages of 6 and 19, are affected by hearing loss caused by loud noises.
 This could be due to extremely loud toys, exposure to loud music through ear buds or recreation activities like hunting or riding snowmobiles, for example.

-If you don't have a hearing loss, it might be difficult to imagine the impact hearing loss has on quality of life.
-But even a minor hearing loss, left untreated, can lead to lack of confidence, damaged relationships, difficulty hearing conversations and feeling left out - all of which can lead to social withdrawal and depression.
+If you don't have a hearing loss, it might be difficult to imagine the impact it can have on quality of life.
+But even a minor hearing loss, left uncorrected, can lead to lack of confidence, damaged relationships, limited career opportunities, difficulty hearing conversations and feeling left out - all of which can lead to social withdrawal and depression.

 Also, having hearing loss has a possible impact on safety.
-Someone with untreated hearing loss might not hear smoke alarms or approaching traffic, for example.
+If you have hearing loss, you might not hear smoke alarms or approaching traffic, for example.

 Protect your ears

-We often expose ourselves to very noisy situations without protection.
-Here are some environments and times when you might be exposed to damaging noise:
+We often unintentionally expose ourselves to noisy situations without protection.
+Here are some everyday activities and times when you could be putting your hearing health at risk:

 - Mowing the lawn